aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-9-1/_index.md

 {{< /highlight >}}

-The Aspose.Cells for .NET has also provided means to gather information on what sources and substitutions have been set.
+The Aspose.Cells for .NET has also provided a means to gather information on what sources and substitutions have been set.

-1. FontConfigs.GetFontSources method returns an array of type FontSourceBase containing the list of specified font sources.
-In case, no sources have been set, the FontConfigs.GetFontSources method will return an empty array.
+1. FontConfigs.GetFontSources method returns an array of type **FontSourceBase** containing the list of specified font sources.
+In case no sources have been set, the method will return an empty array.
-1. FontConfigs.GetFontSubstitutes method accepts a parameter of type string allowing to specify the font name for which a substitution has been set.
-In case, no substitution has been set for the specified font name then the FontConfigs.GetFontSubstitutes method will return null.
+1. FontConfigs.GetFontSubstitutes method accepts a parameter of type **string** allowing you to specify the font name for which a substitution has been set.
+In case no substitution has been set for the specified font name, the method will return **null**.

 {{% alert color="primary" %}}

 For more details on FontConfigs, please review the article on [Configuring Fonts for Rendering Spreadsheets](/cells/net/configuring-fonts-for-rendering-spreadsheets/).

 {{% /alert %}}
-### **Added IFilePathProvider Interface & HtmlSaveOptions.FilePathProvider property**
+### **Added IFilePathProvider Interface & HtmlSaveOptions.FilePathProvider Property**
-Aspose.Cells for .NET 8.9.1 allows to get/set the IFilePathProvider for exporting worksheets to separate HTML files.
-These new APIs are helpful in scenarios where hyperlinks in one worksheet points to a location in another worksheet, where application requirement is to render each worksheet to separate HTML file.
-Implementing the IFilePathProvider allows to keep the aforementioned hyperlinks intact regardless of the fact that they are pointing to a location in a separate resultant HTML file.
+Aspose.Cells for .NET 8.9.1 allows you to get/set the **IFilePathProvider** for exporting worksheets to separate HTML files.
+These new APIs are helpful in scenarios where hyperlinks in one worksheet point to a location in another worksheet, and the application requirement is to render each worksheet to a separate HTML file.
+Implementing the **IFilePathProvider** allows you to keep the aforementioned hyperlinks intact regardless of the fact that they point to a location in a separate resultant HTML file.

-Following is the simple usage scenario of HtmlSaveOptions.FilePathProvider property.
+Below is a simple usage scenario of the **HtmlSaveOptions.FilePathProvider** property.

 **C#**